gethinode/hinode/content/post/spring-23-release-highlights-picklist-improvements-and-a-heads-up.md

 So, if that’s going to affect your org, now’s the time to start cracking down and cleaning up!
 (And I’ll bet you’re really glad about that newfound ability to mass cleanup those inactive values we mentioned earlier).

-Tomorrow’s the very first day org’s will start seeing Spring ’23 (but for most of us, we’re [still a couple weeks away](https://medium.com/creme-de-la-crm/salesforce-spring-23-release-timeline-45f1c9cc11ed)) so, as always, stay tuned here for more [Release Highlights](https://medium.com/tag/release-highlights) as well as your standard Salesforce news, tips, and tricks — and feel free to drop your favorite Spring ’23 features in the comments!
+Tomorrow’s the very first day org’s will start seeing Spring ’23, but for most of us, we’re [still a couple weeks away](https://medium.com/creme-de-la-crm/salesforce-spring-23-release-timeline-45f1c9cc11ed) so, as always, stay tuned here for more [Release Highlights](https://medium.com/tag/release-highlights) as well as your standard Salesforce news, tips, and tricks — and feel free to drop your favorite Spring ’23 features in the comments!

 Until next time, keep working hard, smart, and happy.
 And we’ll see you in the cloud!